 CNN Money reports that cobalt wedding bands are among the most cost-effective choices for today's couples.
 A typical cobalt band costs between $200 and $300, while a similar platinum band would cost about $1,900.
 This makes cobalt an attractive option.

 Styles of Cobalt Wedding Bands

 If you love the look, durability, and affordability of cobalt, you'll have a number of great options for wedding jewelry.
 No matter which style you like, there's a cobalt ring out there for you.

 Men's bands are easier to find than women's, and they come in a wide range of styles:

 - Cobalt Chrome Wedding Band with Diamonds - This beautiful 10-millimeter-wide band from Just Men's Rings has a masculine, chiseled design, and it boasts 0.20 carats of round, bezel-set diamonds.
 It has a stylish brushed finish and comes in sizes six through 14.
 It retails for just under $700.

-- High Polish Plain Cobalt Wedding Band - If you love simpler styles, this plain cobalt band from Amazon.com may be perfect.
-The ring is six millimeters wide and has a mirror finish and comfortable shape.
-It comes in sizes eight through 13 and retails for $65.
+- Grooved High Polish Matte Finish Cobalt Wedding Band - If you love simpler styles, this plain cobalt band from Amazon.com may be perfect.
+The ring is seven millimeters wide and has a comfortable shape.
+It comes in sizes seven through 12 and retails for just under $30.

-- Laser-Engraved Paisley Cobalt Chrome Wedding Band - This beautiful design from Titanium Kay features elaborate laser engraving in a feathery paisley motif.
+- Laser-Engraved Cobalt XF Chrome Wedding Band - This beautiful design from Titanium Kay features elaborate laser engraving in a cross motif.
 It is eight millimeters wide and has a high polish finish.
 This ring comes in sizes seven through 13.5 and retails for $100.